Ilona Kickbusch

 Ilona Kickbusch (born 27 August 1948) is a German political scientist best known for her contribution to health promotion and global health.
-She is adjunct professor at the Graduate Institute of International and Development Studies, Geneva.
+She is founding director, chair of the international advisory board and senior distinguished fellow of the Global Health Centre Graduate Institute of International and Development Studies, Geneva, where she also serves as adjunct professor.

+She is Founding Member and Director of Digital Transformations for Health Lab (DTH-Lab), a global consortium of partners working to drive implementation of The Lancet and Financial Times Commission on Governing Health Futures 2030’s recommendations for value-based digital transformations for health co-created with young people.

+Kickbusch is widely regarded as one of the founders of the field of global health diplomacy and a leading figure in health promotion, digital health governance, the political determinants of health and the digital determinants of health.

+Now based in Switzerland, she ranked 13 in Switzerland among Best Scientists for 2026.

 Early life and education

 Kickbusch grew up first in Munich and then in Chennai, India, where her father worked as a diplomat.
 In 1981, she graduated from the University of Konstanz, Germany, with a PhD in Political Science.
 During her post-graduate studies, she was supported by a fellowship from the Friedrich Ebert Foundation.